fmorriso/angular-bootstrap-nav/README.md

-# AngularBootstrapNav
+# Angular Bootstrap Nav

-This project was generated with [Angular-CLI](https://github.com/angular/angular-cli) version 1.2.6.

-It has been subsequently upgraded to Angular-CLI 15, Angular 15 and Bootstrap 5.
+An Angular project that uses Bootstrap for styling with the help of ng-bootstrap.

 ## Tools Used